-We strongly recommend planting in a container in order to properly protect the plant from winter damage.
-Use the following instructions as a guide for container planting.
+In zones 3-8, we strongly recommend planting in a container in order to properly protect the plant from winter damage.

 Important: Thoroughly hydrate the plant by submersing the root zone in a container of water for 10 minutes while you prepare for planting.